CIRED/cape_town_NEDUM_Python/docs/_sources/technical_doc.rst.txt

 Assumptions
 ^^^^^^^^^^^

-Note that, in our model, we consider three endogenous housing markets (whose allocation is computed in equilibrium) - namely, formal private housing, informal backyards (erected in the backyard of formal subsidized housing dwelling units), and informal settlements (in predetermined locations) [#f2]_ - one exogenous housing market (whose allocation is directly taken from the data) - the RDP (Reconstruction and Development Programme) formal subsidized housing [#f3]_ - and four income groups.
+Note that, in the model, we consider three endogenous housing markets (whose allocation is computed in equilibrium) - namely, formal private housing, informal backyards (erected in the backyard of formal subsidized housing dwelling units), and informal settlements (in predetermined locations) [#f2]_ - one exogenous housing market (whose allocation is directly taken from the data) - the RDP (Reconstruction and Development Programme) formal subsidized housing [#f3]_ - and four income groups.

 By default, only agents from the poorest income group have access to RDP housing units.
 Without loss of generality, we assume that the price of such dwellings is zero, and that they are allocated randomly to the fraction of poorest agents they can host, the rest being rationed out of the formal subsidized housing market.
 Then, the two poorest income groups sort across formal private housing, informal backyards, and informal settlements; whereas the two richest only choose to live in the formal private housing units.
 Those assumptions are passed into the code through the ``income_class_by_housing_type`` parameter.
 We believe that this is a good approximation of reality.
 Also note that, although the two richest income groups are identical in terms of housing options, we distinguish between them to better account for income heterogeneity and spatial sorting along income lines in our simulations, while keeping the model sufficiently simple to be solved numerically.